-CVSA IT Workshop is ncessary for AS to attend as AS has not had anyone formally trained or updated on FMCSA IT systems, especially SafetyNet in severalyears.
-AS will send a single attendee to coplete the training and updates.
+CVSA IT Workshop is necessary for AS to attend.
+AS last attendees attended this training last year on January 2019 workshop.
+It will also benefit for AS to continue participate in this event to understand more on SAFETYNET other then FMCSA IT systems, and also for our own system to improve the data reported to SafetyNet.
+AS will send a two attendees to complete the training and updates.
 The dates and location of this IT Workshop are pending, however, costs are based off of the training taking a known three days, plus an additional 3 days travel time due to the limited flights going into and out of AS (6 days total).
-Total cost is inclusive of airfare(\$2,500.00), lodging(\$780.00) and M&IE(408.00 each traveler) for a total cost of \$3,688.00.
+Total cost is inclusive of airfare(\$2,500.00 each traveler) x 2 = \$5,000.00 lodging(\$800.00 each traveler) x 2 = \$1,600.00 and M&IE(408.00 each traveler) x 2 = \$816.00 for a total cost of \$7,416.00.

-Passenger Vehicle Inspection training is needed to certify 1 inspector who recently joined MCSAP in April 2018.
-He has successfully completed NAS Part A and B training and PVI is the next certification course needed.
-Travel days is inclusive of anticipated training duration plus additional travel days needed to travel to the training and return back to AS taking into consideration the limited flight schedule in and out AS (7 days total).
-Total cost is inclusive of airfare (\$2,300.00), lodging (\$980.00), including M&IE costs of (\$476.00) for a total cost of \$3,756.00.
+Passenger Vehicle Inspection training(date and time will be determined later)is needed to certify 1 inspector who recently joined MCSAP which has completed and passed Part A and Part training and PVI is the next certification course needed.
+Travel days is inclusive of anticipated training duration plus additional travel days needed to travel to the training and return back to AS taking into consideration time the limited flights schedules in and out AS (7days).

+Total cost is inclusive of airfre (\$2,300.00), lodding (\$980.00), including M&IE costs of (\$476.00) for total cost of \$3,756.00.